 Balandis: the Slanted Houses Along a Road in Cuenca/Alitagtag

 No disrespect to the inhabitants of Cuenca and Alitagtag, but back in the day, both municipalities were like outback towns that were still basically agrarian in nature and through which uneven gravelly roads ran.
-It was whispered, at least among kids such as I was, that there were “aswangs” (shape-shifting people who feasted on the internal organs of animals and other people) who lived among the population at least in Cuenca.
+It was whispered, at least among kids such as the writer was, that there were “aswangs” (shape-shifting people who feasted on the internal organs of animals and other people) who lived among the population at least in Cuenca.

 This story was likely totally unfounded and, like the aswang itself, was among those told by parents to scare children into going to bed at night.
 Lian was another town in Batangas similarly branded unfairly as aswang-town.
 Ditto Capiz in Antique.
 In the present day, of course, it is doubtful that the stories have persisted.